-Performance and agility for any environment
+Performance and Agility for Any Environment

 Satellite has become a vital component of any producer's toolkit and is making waves for the versatility it offers.
-ST Engineering iDirect is now able to provide a portfolio of products and technologies that can meet the needs of any remote production scenario or application.
-ST Engineering iDirect's Mx-DMA technology can offer a single return link suitable for most use cases while reducing operational complexity and offering the highest bandwidth efficiencies.
+ST Engineering iDirect is now able to provide a portfolio of products that can meet the needs of any remote production scenario or application.
 Where other solutions like terrestrial or cellular connectivity struggle satellite is here to guarantee the quality connectivity required is available not only with the performance but agility to suit any environment better than other existing connectivity platforms.
+ST Engineering iDirect's Mx-DMA technology is able to offer a single return link suitable for most use cases while reducing operational complexity making the most of statistical multiplexing.